ducrot/starter-webpack-angularjs/README.md

 #### How to include external angular libraries ?

-It's simple, just install the lib via npm and import it in your code when you need it.
+It's simple, just install the lib via yarn and import it in your code when you need it.
 Don't forget that you need to configure some external libs inside [`/src/app/app.js`](/src/app/app.js).

 ## Credits